scopedog/chat_ai/README.md

 python3 simple_gpt_ai.py aaa.pdf bbb.docx https://www.example.com
 ```
 but the context size must be lower than the LLM's context window size.
+If the given context is too large, AI will not answer correctly.

 **Intended Use:**